magnushelliesen/magnushelliesen/README.md

 Welcome to my private GitHub account!

 I've been learing coding since around 2010, through work, my own projects, and a few courses.
-For the most part, I use Python, but I'm also looking into learing one or two compiled languages.
-To that end, I'm exploring Go(lang) and Rust (though I'm aware the latter is known to be difficult, with the borrow cheker and all, so we'll see 😇).
+I mainly use Python, but I'm also looking into learing one or two compiled languages.
+To that end, I'm exploring Go and Rust (though I'm aware the latter is known to be difficult, so we'll see 😇).

 * 🌍 I'm based in Oslo, Norway ⛰️🇳🇴
 * 🧠 I'm learning Go and Rust, but I'm a _complete beginner_ at this stage 👶🍼
 * ⚡ I once hand-fed a giraffe—a wild one, that could roam freely 🫴🦒

 > [!NOTE]